The Garden Grazer

 Store any leftovers in an airtight container in the refrigerator.
 I find they keep for about 4-5 days.

-Vegan butternut squash soup in a white serving bowl topped with candied walnuts
+Overhead view of vegan roasted butternut squash soup in a white bowl with serving spoon

 For more inspiration, also browse all vegan soup recipes.

-A spoon lifting up vegan butternut squash soup from a white serving bowl
+Roasted butternut squash soup in a white serving bowl on a wooden table

 Roasted Butternut Squash Soup (Vegan!)

-This cozy soup is so creamy and buttery (without the butter and cream)!
-It's only 6 simple ingredients and incredibly easy to assemble.
+This healthy soup is warm bowl of autumn comfort!
+It's so rich, creamy, and buttery.
+Plus it's only 6 simple ingredients and easy to assemble.

 Print Recipe Pin Recipe Comment